yasirshah-analyst/Customers-Data-Analytics/Readme.md

 - Excel Formulas & Functions
 - Tables
 - Charts
 - Data Formatting

+---

 ## Dataset Information
-- Source: The data set used in this project was generated using DeepSeek AI(a generative artificial intelligence platform)  for portfolio purpose.
+- **Source:** The data set used in this project was generated using DeepSeek AI(a generative artificial intelligence platform)  for portfolio purpose.
 All data is synthetic and does not represent real individuals.
 - The raw data set has 183 rows including header row, duplicates rows and blank rows and the following six columns Customer_ID